nodejs/diagnostics/docs/AsyncWrap/README.md

 socket.destroy();
 ```

-The first one (`TCPConnectWrap`) is for connecting the socket, the second
+The first handle object (`TCPConnectWrap`) is for connecting the socket, the
-one (`TCP`) is for maintaining the connection.
+second one (`TCP`) is for maintaining the connection.

 `TCPConnectWrap` gets its information by setting properties on the handle
 object, like `address` and `port`.
 Those properties are read by the C++ layer,
 but can also be inspected from the AsyncWrap hooks.
 When the handle is created
 using `new TCPConnectWrap()` the `init` hook is called.

-A `oncomplete` property is also set, this is the callback for when the
+An `oncomplete` property is also set, this is the callback for when the
 connection is made or failed.
 Just before calling `oncomplete` the `pre` hook
 is called, just after the `post` hook is called.